We are so excited to be featured on the front page of the Lincoln Journal Star!

 With these skills, clients will be more able to cope with whatever life challenges lay ahead.
 As a part of reaching therapy goals, clients will have an opportunity to engage in farming or horticultural activities including agricultural work, tending animals, garden work, and more.
 It is an incredibly rewarding way to reconnect with the earth, animals, nature and themselves.

-UBU Therapy Farms in Lincoln, Ne is currently accepting new clients (ages 21 or younger) and group visits.
-Group visits can include meeting our farm animals, skills building or yoga.
+UBU Therapy Farms in Lincoln, Ne is currently accepting new clients of all ages.
 Contact Pamela Wheeler at 402-833-8160 for more information.

 The gardens are getting so full and starting to give us zucchinis, cucumbers and peppers.
 We are hoping to see some ripe tomatoes in the next week or so!